isomerpages/ogp-scamshield-suite/index.md

           description: Set up your phone to block calls and SMSes from scammers
       url: https://onelink.to/scamshield
   - infopic:
-      title: "Call and  check with the ScamShield anti-scam helpline: 1799"
+      title: "Call and check with the ScamShield Helpline: 1799"
       subtitle: Unsure if it's a scam?
       id: infopic
       image: /images/1799_hotline.png